OVERVIEW

 - Vaccination behavior

 Partnering with the Ghana Health Service, researchers will assess the effects of improving government health workers’ communication and persuasive skills in support of Covid-19 and other vaccination.
-To date, government health care workers—trusted health messengers in many communities—have not been systematically mobilized to promote vaccination and dispel misinformation.
+To date, government health care workers—trusted health messengers in many communities—have not been systematically mobilized to promote vaccination and dispel inaccurate health information.
 Researchers will work to equip clinical health workers with the knowledge and skills to have open, persuasive vaccination conversations with patients who present at a clinic for other reasons.

 This intervention design incorporates multiple levers to promote vaccine uptake: